 If we are found to infringe a third party's intellectual property rights, we could be forced, including by court order, to cease developing, manufacturing or commercializing the infringing product candidate or product.
 Alternatively, we may be required to obtain a license from such third party in order to use the infringing technology and continue developing, manufacturing or marketing the infringing product candidate or product.
 If we were required to obtain a license to continue to manufacture or market the affected product, we may be required to pay substantial royalties or grant cross-licenses to our patents.
 We cannot, however, assure you that any such license will be available on acceptable terms, if at all.
 Ultimately, we could be prevented from commercializing a product, or be forced to cease some aspect of our business operations as a result of claims of patent infringement or violation of other intellectual property rights, Further, the outcome of intellectual property litigation is subject to uncertainties that cannot be adequately quantified in advance, including the demeanor and credibility of witnesses and the identity of any adverse party.
 This is especially true in intellectual property cases that may turn on the testimony of experts as to technical facts upon which experts may reasonably disagree.
-Furthermore, we may not be able to obtain any required license on commercially reasonable terms or at all.
-Even if we were able to obtain a license, it could be non-exclusive, thereby giving our competitors access to the same technologies licensed to us; alternatively or additionally it could include terms that impede or destroy our ability to compete successfully in the commercial infringed a patent.
-A finding of infringement could prevent us from commercializing our product candidates or force us to cease some of our business operations, which could harm our business.
-Claims that we have misappropriated the confidential information or trade secrets of third parties could have a similar negative impa
+Furthermore, we may not be able to obtain any required license on commercially reasonable terms, or at all.
+Even if we were able to obtain a license, it could be non-exclusive, thereby giving our competitors access to the same technologies licensed to us; alternatively or additionally it could include terms that impede or destroy our ability to compete successfully in the commercial marketplace.
+In addition, we could be found liable for monetary damages, including treble damages and attorneys' fees if we are found to have willfully infringed a patent.
+A finding of infringement could prevent us from commercializing our product candidates or force us to cease some of our business operations, which could